MWatty/the-office-memory-game-pet-edition/README.md

 4. As Visitor, I want to be able to play this game on all devices without impacting on quality.

-    1. The website has been tested on a number of devices and works well on both smaller and largers screens.
+    1. The website has been tested on a number of devices and works well on both smaller and larger screens.
     2. The quality of the game is not impacted dependant on the device used.

 ![Responsiveness](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSiphone678.png "Responsiveness")

 5. As Visitor, I want the site to be visually appealing.

-    1. Upon entering the site, the user is greeted with a simple minimlaist landing page, with highlighted secitons to draw their eye.
+    1. Upon entering the site, the user is greeted with a simple minimalist landing page, with highlighted sections to draw their eye.
-    2. The font used throughout is consistent and asthetically pleasing, there is also limited font to keep the user engaged.
+    2. The font used throughout is consistent and aesthetically pleasing, there is also limited font to keep the user engaged.
-    3. The colour scheme is consistent adn ensures there is a flow to the game.
+    3. The colour scheme is consistent and ensures there is a flow to the game.

 ![Card Game](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SScardgame.png "Card Game")